Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Abstract

 \section{Abstract}

-We propose a regression model with matrix-variate skew-t response (REGMVST) for analyzing longitudinal data with skewness, symmetry, or heavy tails.
+We propose a regression model with matrix-variate skew-t response (REGMVST) for analyzing irregular longitudinal data with skewness, symmetry, or heavy tails.
 REGMVST models matrix-variate responses and predictors, with rows indexing longitudinal measurements per subject.
-It uses the matrix-variate skew-t (MVST) distribution to handle skewness and heavy tails, a damped exponential correlation (DEC) structure for row-wise dependencies, and leaves the column covariance unstructured.
-For estimation, we develop an ECME algorithm for parameter estimation and address its computational bottleneck via an asynchronous and distributed ECME (ADECME) extension.
-ADECME accelerates the E step through parallelization and retains the simplicity of the conditional M step, enabling scalable inference.
-Simulations and a case study demonstrate ADECME’s superiority in efficiency and convergence.
-We provide theoretical support for our empirical observations and identify regularity assumptions for ADECME's optimal performance.
+It uses the matrix-variate skew-t (MVST) distribution to handle skewness and heavy tails, a damped exponential correlation (DEC) structure for row-wise dependencies across irregular time profiles, and leaves the column covariance unstructured.
+For estimation, we initially develop an ECME algorithm for parameter estimation and further mitigate its computational bottleneck via an asynchronous and distributed ECME (ADECME) extension.
+ADECME accelerates the E-step through parallelization, and retains the simplicity of the conditional M-step, enabling scalable inference.
+Simulations using synthetic data and a case study exploring matrix-variate periodontal disease endpoints derived from electronic health records demonstrate ADECME’s superiority in efficiency and convergence, over the alternatives.
+We also provide theoretical support for our empirical observations and identify regularity assumptions for ADECME's optimal performance.
 An accompanying R package is available at \href{https://github.com/rh8liuqy/STMATREG}{https://github.com/rh8liuqy/STMATREG}.

 \keywords{Asynchronous Parallel Computations, EM-type Algorithm, Heavy Tail, Matrix-Variate Distribution, Skewness}